openlab-at-city-tech/openlab/wp-content/plugins/advanced-gutenberg/readme.txt

 [PublishPress Blocks](https://publishpress.com/blocks/) has everything you need to build professional websites with the WordPress block editor.
 The extra blocks include layout options, sliders, buttons, icons, image galleries, maps, tabs, testimonials, accordions, and more.

-## 4 powerful block editor features in PublishPress Blocks
+## Powerful block editor features in PublishPress Blocks

-1. **Block Permissions**: You can control who can use each block, including default WordPress blocks.
-2. **PublishPress Blocks**: The blocks include accordions, galleries, sliders, tabs, maps, tables, recent posts, and more.
+- **PublishPress Blocks**: The blocks include accordions, galleries, sliders, tabs, maps, tables, recent posts, and more.
-3. **Block Styles**: You can add your own CSS styles for your blocks.
+- **Block Styles**: You can add your own CSS styles for your blocks.
 Anyone editing posts can quickly add the styles to blocks.
-4. **Block Controls**: You can schedule when blocks are shown, and add user role restrictions.
+- **Block Controls**: You can block visibility, including when and where blocks show, plus which user roles can see them.
+- **Reusable Blocks**: You get easy access to manage and edit all the reusable blocks on your site.

 ## PublishPress Blocks Pro

 > <strong>Upgrade to Blocks Pro</strong><br />
 > This plugin is the free version of PublishPress Blocks.
 The Pro version comes with faster support and all the features you need to super-charge the WordPress block editor. <a href="https://publishpress.com/blocks"  title="Blocks Pro">Click here to purchase the best premium WordPress blocks plugin now!</a>

-## The best Latest News / Content block for WordPress

-PublishPress Blocks features **the best content block in WordPress**.
-You can use the "Content Display" block to create blog layouts, lists of posts by a specific author, or even complete newspaper frontpages.

-This block allows you to show posts, pages and other content types in many beautiful layouts.
-These layout options are *Grid*, *Frontpage*, *List*, *Newspaper*, *Masonry*, and *Slider*.

-You also have dozens of different ways to customize your content.
-You can filter your content by author, category or tag.
-You can add many types of data to your layouts including posted date, updated date, images, authors, excerpts, intro text, comments and more.

-We've already mentioned many features of the Content Display block.
-So what are you waiting for? **Install PublishPress Blocks and check out the Content Display block**.

-This block really is the best way to showcase your posts in the Gutenberg editor.

-## Over 20 Extra Gutenberg Blocks
+## Feature 1.
+Over 20 Extra Gutenberg Blocks

 PublishPress Blocks has everything you need to build professional websites with WordPress.
 Here's an introduction to the blocks available with the PublishPress Blocks plugin: